 FAMILY.
 We believe that when you adopt a dog, a family is created.
 Through events and social media outreach, we’ve created a community-wide connection between Family Dog supporters, adopters, volunteers and canine alumni.
 Together, we advocate for greater public awareness about responsible dog ownership and celebrate the connection and love that rescue dogs so openly give.

 We receive support from Friends of San Francisco Animal Care & Control, PetCo, Maddie’s Fund, and many local Bay Area businesses.
 Family Dog was named as one of “San Francisco’s Favorite Charities” by 7×7 Magazine in 2014.
-We’re grateful to have an excellent rating on Yelp and Facebook, as well as a strong community throughout California, the United States, Mexico, Guatemala and beyond.
+We’re grateful to have a strong community throughout California, the United States, Mexico, Guatemala and beyond.

 Angela was only 36 years old when she was diagnosed with a very aggressive, high-risk case of breast cancer, shortly after adopting her infant daughter, Bella.

 “I will never forget the terror of hearing “You have breast cancer.”
 Time stood still.
 My heart plunged into my stomach.
 I couldn’t breathe.
 I cried hot, angry, terrified tears.
 I hugged Bella, my 6-month old daughter, as hard as I could.
 I didn’t think I would ever be happy again,” says Angela, reflecting on receiving her diagnosis.

 As a corporate lawyer, however, Angela was never one to back away from a challenge.

 “Time abruptly split in half: “Before Cancer” and then, “Fighting For My Life.”
 My motto became Fight Like Hell.
 I refused to give up hope.
 I was as fierce, kick-ass, and passionate about beating cancer as I was defending my law clients.”